muratk5n/thirdwave/en/README.md

 ---

 Hah.
 Floating stuff vs land transport..
-If you do the physics, that would probably check out.
+If you do the physics, that would likely check out.
 Moving stuff horizontally on sea probably takes less energy than on land, even with rail.
 There is that pesky friction to worry about on land.. it messes up everything.